 A little late than never... but I finally got a minute to share my Valentine's Day dessert with you!
 With its cute heart shape and small batch size, this cake is not only perfect for Valentine's Day but it is also great for an Anniversary or a romantic dessert for two.
 You can also skip the homemade heart pan and make a classic round cake to use for a party or special occasion any time of the year.
 This dessert involves a little extra work than simply making a traditional cake, but is so worth it.
-It is inspired by The Red Velvet Cheesecake from the Cheesecake Factory restaurant, but with my own personal miniature small batch twist and the addition of my original DIY disposable pan to create a heart shaped cheesecake without having to buy a springform pan!
+It is made in my original DIY disposable pan to create a heart shaped cheesecake without having to buy a springform pan!

 This decadent dessert consists of a creamy, rich layer of cheesecake sandwiched between two layers of fluffy, moist red velvet cake.
 It is then covered in a smooth classic cream cheese frosting and finished with red velvet cake crumbs to give it a plush, unique and fun finish.
 (Note that because the cheesecake layer needs to be refrigerated overnight you can prepare the layers in advance the night before and assemble before serving.)